crigonm/genderBiasComunica2/README.md

 This project is licensed under the terms of the GNU GPL V3.0 license.

 How to launch the project:
-1. Download all the content of the repository in the same folder.
+1. Download all the content of "Dashboard_TFG" in the same folder.
 2. Open the script "packages.R" and run it (installation of the necessary packages).
 3. Open the script "shinyApp.R" and run it.